kkvgit/FastAPIProj/README.md

 System Requirements:
-    Must have installed python 3.12 or latest version Must have packages FastAPI, Uvicorn
+    Must have installed python 3.12 or latest version Must have packages FastAPI, Uvicorn if not preinstalled via pip install fastapi uvicorn

 To run the server:
     open the project in any python editor let say in VS code latest